Checkpoints - Image ALT attribute should not be empty, except for on known, decorative images

 Can you explain how this checkpoint works?

-The checkpoint examines the entire HTML source code of a page and checks the <img> element.
+The checkpoint examines the page and checks any <img> element.
 If the platform believes that one of those elements is not decorative it will flag the image if the alt attribute is empty.